 Not Straightening the Horizon

-A crooked horizon is one of my biggest pet peeves in photography because it’s such an easy fix in Lightroom!
+A crooked horizon line is one of my biggest pet peeves in photography because it’s such an easy fix in Lightroom!
 The cropping tool displays a grid that allows you to see where a photo’s horizon line should be and will help you straighten it out.
 Use the auto button, which automatically rotates the image into alignment.
 If the auto tool doesn’t work, use the angle tool to trace the horizon and snap the image into the same angle.
 Either of these quick fixes can save hours of time from manually rotating photos.

 Sharpening the Entire Image